Recruit With A Game!

 It’s not uncommon to automate the first phases of a recruitment process.
-Automated forms can filter out the candidates whose substance knowledge or skills won’t match to the open position.
+Automated forms can filter out the candidates whose substance knowledge or skills won’t match the open position.
 This without the need for an HR department to go through piles and piles of applications.
-The problem with automated forms is that they are usually really boring, and can leave the applicants feeling more negative about the process and company.
+The problem with automated forms is that they are usually really boring, and can leave the applicants feeling more negative about the process and the company.

-Adding a bit of interactivity, maybe a bit of creativity, perhaps even a drop of playfulness to the forms makes this phase more positive for the applicants.
+Adding a bit of interactivity, maybe a bit of creativity, and perhaps even a drop of playfulness to the forms makes this phase more positive for the applicants.
 It also takes away the pressure automated forms may create.

-What if instead of having applicants send in their application and cv, they would just login to a game, where they’d both find out more about the company and job, and complete small quests that measure the needed skills to qualify for the job?
+What if instead of having applicants send in their application and cv, they would just log in to a game, where they’d both find out more about the company and job and complete small quests that measure the needed skills to qualify for the job?

 Recruitment games can progress in many ways.
 In the initial phase, the game can filter out the right kind of candidates, and be more automated.
 But the game doesn’t have to end there.

-The players can progress in the game even after the initial round, now receiving more information about the employees, the company culture and the position they are applying to as a reward for their own efforts.
+The players can progress in the game even after the initial round, now receiving more information about the employees, the company culture, and the position they are applying to as a reward for their own efforts.
 This builds up trust and interest towards the company, but also already handles the first interview round, at least partly.

-Receiving feedback not only makes the no seem less disappointing, but also helps the applicants see which skills they should concentrate on if they want to apply to similar roles in the future.
+Receiving feedback not only makes the ‘No’ seem less disappointing, but also helps the applicants see which skills they should concentrate on if they want to apply to similar roles in the future.

-Starting to see how gamification could turn around the recruiting game, even affect the company’s image as an employer?
+Starting to see how gamification could turn around the recruiting game, and even affect the company’s image as an employer?